-Evidence continually multiplies that South Carolina's lack of a law works better than divorce laws in other states. even though they be not very liberal.
-One day last week, Judge Frank E. Delienbaugh granted seven divorces in the divorce division of the common pleas court in Cleveland, O. In granting the seventh, be said: "The number of divorce cases coming before this court is appalling."
-Hunting for an ex plantion, he said:
+Evidence continually multiplies that South Carolina's lack of a law works better than divorce laws in other states, even though thoy be not very liberal.
+One day last week, Judge Frank E. Dellenbaugh granted seven divorces in the divorce division of the common pleas court in Cleveland, O. In granting the seventh he said: "The number of divorce cases coming before this court is appalling."
+Hunting for an explantion, he said: "Two-thirds of the divorce cases that come before me are discrete."
+BETTER WITHOUT.